django-cms/django-cms/docs/extending_cms/custom_plugins.rst

         name = 'Child'
         model = ChildPlugin
         require_parent = True  # Is it required that this plugin is a child of another plugin?
-        # parent_classes = ['ParentCMSPlugin']  # You can also specify a list of which plugins are accepted as parents,
+        # parent_classes = ['ParentCMSPlugin']  # You can also specify a list of plugins that are accepted as parents,
                                                 or leave it away completely to accept all

         def render(self, context, instance, placeholder):